Acosix/acosix-maven-parent/jshint-plugin/README.md

 This plugin provides the ability to run [JSHint](http://www.jshint.com) validations on your JavaScript source files.

 THe need for this custom plugin is based on the fact that any existing plugin(s) has/have fallen out of grace with their original developer(s).
-I.e. [cjdev/jshint-mojo](https://github.com/cjdev/jshint-mojo) (linked from the JSHint homepage itself) has last been updated on Mar 20th, 2015 and to date has 16 issues and 12 PRs pending.
+I.e. [cjdev/jshint-mojo](https://github.com/cjdev/jshint-mojo) (linked from the JSHint homepage itself) has last been updated on Mar 20th, 2015 and at the date of inception for this project has had 16 issues and 12 PRs pending.

 ## Goals
 * `jshint:jshint`: runs JSHint on your JavaScript files based on the global plugin configuration